Automattic/simplenote-ios/TESTING-CHECKLIST.md

 - [ ] Preview mode disappears/reappears when receiving remote changes to markdown setting.
 - [ ] Note pinning syncs immediately to/from other device.
 - [ ] Note pinning works regardless if done from list view or note info.
-- [ ] Viewing history on one device leaves note unchanged on other device.
+- [ ] Viewing history on one device leaves note unchanged on the other device.
 - [ ] Restoring history immediately syncs note to/from other device.
 - [ ] After disabling network connectivity and making changes, selecting Log Out triggers an `Unsynced Notes Detected` alert.
 - [ ] After going back online, changes sync.